 - $4,000 Max benefit: MyCAA participants are eligible to receive up to $4,000 in Tuition Assistance benefits, with a maximum of $2,000 per fiscal year.

-- Eligible Programs for Study: Participants are eligible to receive Tuition Assistance benefits for associate degrees, certifications, and licensures.
-These benefits cannot be used for advanced degrees or the completion of a bachelor’s degree.
+- Eligible Programs for Study: Previously, participants were eligible to receive Tuition Assistance benefits for associate degrees, certifications, and licensures.
+While the 2020 NDAA eliminated restrictions on which fields and career types are eligible, the benefits can not be applied to advanced degrees or the completion of a bachelor’s degree.

-What is covered: The MyCAA benefits can be used for tuition for education and training courses, and licensing fees, to include certifications for teachers, medical professionals, and other professional certifications; licensing exams and preparatory courses; Continuing Education Units through professional associations; and degree programs leading to employment in a portable career field.
-MyCAA can also be used for GED tests, English as a Second Language, and some other classes.
+What is covered: The MyCAA benefits can be used for tuition for education and training courses, and licensing fees, to include certifications for teachers, medical professionals, and other professional certifications; licensing exams; and degree programs.

-What is not covered: The MyCAA program does not cover application or enrollment fees, lab fees, student ID cards, computer and technology fees, and many other associated education fees commonly found on college campuses.
+What is not covered: MyCAA can no longer be used GED tests, English as a Second Language courses, Continuing Education Units through professional associations, or preparatory courses.
+The MyCAA program does not cover application or enrollment fees, lab fees, student ID cards, computer and technology fees, and many other associated education fees commonly found on college campuses.
 Reimbursement for courses is not offered, so please ensure you have your MyCAA Financial Assistance (FA) document before enrolling in any courses.

 Purpose of these limitations: There is a limited amount of funds to go around, so there have to be some limitations in place.
 The goal of the program is to help spouses of those servicemembers who likely need it the most.
 The program is limited to spouses of enlisted members through E-5, and junior officers.
 These are the folks who are generally younger and more likely to need a dual income household.
 The goal is to help make military spouses more employable.
 This is accomplished by limiting the TA benefits to programs that will result in an associate degree, certification, or an accredited license (there are many licenses which qualify; check with your education office for more information about available programs).